 Winner of the CHI 2020 Student Game Competition - Innovative Interfaces!
-Read our paper here.
+Read our extended abstract here.

 CHALLENGE: Create a game that engages players' bodies and can't be played with an existing controller... then make the controller for that game, without using any off-the-shelf sensors.